pypa/packaging/docs/specifiers.rst

     This class abstracts the handling of project dependency specification .
 It can be passed a single specifier (``>=3.0``), a comma-separated list of specifiers (``>=3.0,!=3.1``), or no specifier at all.
-An attempt is made to parse each individual specifier as a PEP 440 specifier (:class:`Specifier`) or, should that fail, as a legacy, setuptools style specifier (:class:`LegacySpecifier`).
+An attempt is made to parse each individual specifier as a :pep:`440` specifier (:class:`Specifier`) or, should that fail, as a legacy, setuptools style specifier (:class:`LegacySpecifier`).